threefoldtecharchive/info_manual3/wiki/faq/faq.md

 ***

-### When I tried to boot my 3node, at some point the screen went black, with or without a blinking hyphen (the symbol -).
+### When I tried to boot my 3node, at some point the screen went black, with or without a blinking hyphen or dash.
 What could cause this and what could I do to resolve the issue?

 There is a possibility that this happens because you are booting your 3node on a HDD.
 A 3node needs a minimum of 500GB of SSD to work properly.